Review of the EveryDollar Tool by Dave Ramsey

-As of late 2015, you get a free two week trial of EverDollar.
-After that, the tool costs $99 a year.
+The basic version of the app costs around a hundred dollars a year.
 Those who pay for the Plus level get account balance monitoring and phone support.

 The online tool has links on the left side to the Dave Ramsey baby steps and recommended advisers for every category.